 - Example: Using a precise digital scale is crucial for weighing chemicals before and after a reaction.
 A balance with a higher degree of precision will reduce measurement errors and make it easier to verify the law of conservation of matter.

-- Be Mindful of Changes of State: Changes in state (solid, liquid, gas) can affect the apparent volume of a substance, but not its mass.
-Ensure that you account for any changes in state when measuring mass.
+- Be Mindful of Changes of State: Changes in state (solid, liquid, gas) can affect the apparent volume of a substance, but not its mass. confirm that you account for any changes in state when measuring mass.

 - Example: When ice melts into water, its volume decreases, but its mass remains the same.
 When verifying the law of conservation of matter, focus on mass, not volume.